Automated Drush Upgrade

 - Check Drupal Core Modules

 Make sure that standard modules from a typical fresh install are engaged.
-Some modules that may not be engaged are: 'Dashboard', 'Contextual Links', 'Overlay', 'Field', 'File', 'Image' and 'Shortcut'.
+In a Drupal 6 to 7 upgrade, some modules that may not be engaged are: 'Dashboard', 'Contextual Links', 'Overlay', 'Field', 'File', 'Image' and 'Shortcut'.

 - Remove your site from Maintenance Mode